AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 The core problem is that the work done on different chains is measured using different units -- and those units aren't convertible.
 This applies to blockchains that use the same hashing algorithm, too, since there may be different costs and factors that are implicit in the mining of each of those chains.
 One hash is not necessarily worth exactly one hash in different contexts.

+Revisiting *qualitative conversion* from \autoref{sec:por-step4}: the way to analyse (and criticize) potential solutions is via the concept of IGCs -- {Idea, Goal, Context} triples[^igcs].
+The *idea* component contains *the method* of conversion such that the the goal is satisfied in the given context.
+The three elements of an IGC are all of the components that are required to evaluate criticisms and thus determine whether the IGC succeeds or fails.

+[^igcs]: IGCs are a method of structuring ideas (solutions to problems) so that they can be effectively analysed and criticized.
+They're also an introduction to the thinking methods and techniques of *Critical Fallibilism*.
+See \url{https://curi.us/2387-igcs}.

-Revisiting *qualitative conversion* from \autoref{sec:por-step4}: in order to convert otherwise unconvertible units, one must define a suitable goal and context for that conversion to make sense.
+In order to convert otherwise unconvertible units, one must define a suitable goal and context for that conversion to make sense.
 For example: *is a cucumber longer than it is green?*[^cucumber-goldratt] That question doesn't make sense because we can't convert between length and color.
 However, consider the situation where you want to win a cucumber competition where points are awarded for a cucumber based on both its consistency of color and its length (and nothing else).
-Based on the sepcific rules, you could figure out a way to convert both color and length into points.
-This would help you pick the best of your cucumbers to enter into the competition, and developing that method means that you also now have a way to convert color to length via whatever relationship you come up with.
+Based on the specific rules, you could figure out a way to convert both color and length into points.
+This would help you pick the best of your cucumbers to enter into the competition, and your developing of that method means that you also now have a way to convert color to length via whatever relationship you came up with.
 Depending on the specific rules, you could now say things like *1cm of length is worth 3 blemishes*.
 In order to make sense of *converting between a cucumber's color and length*, you need both the context of the competition's rules and also the goal of maximizing the number of points[^conv-other-gc-pairs].

 [^cucumber-goldratt]: This example is from Eli Goldratt's *The Choice* (2008).
-[^conv-other-gc-pairs]: NB: Other {goal, context} pairs could work, too.
+[^conv-other-gc-pairs]: NB: Other {goal, context} pairs could work, too, and would have different methods of conversion.

-In the case of *Proof of Reflection*, we need to define a suitable goal and context to enable this conversion.
+In the case of *Proof of Reflection*, we need to define a suitable goal and context to enable this conversion, and come up with ideas for how to do that conversion.
 Our goal is straight forward, and the same as other consensus mechanisms: we want a blockchain system that is as difficult as possible to attack.
-The difficulty of such an attack is typically analysed from the context of an attacker's *risk vs reward* where the attacker has a goal of *profit*.
-This hints at a possible essence of suitable contexts.
+The context is the architectures of both the PoR implementation and the blockchains in question, plus the rest of the world (including attackers).
+More specifically: the difficulty of an attack against a blockchain network is typically analysed from the context of an attacker's *risk vs reward* where the attacker has a goal of *profit*.

+Two ideas follow that create two distinct IGCs.

 #### A Single Root Token Across Multiple Chains

-\defineTerm{Root Token}{The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc}
+\defineTerm{Root Token (RT)}{The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc}

+\begin{comment}
-The simplest method for comparing work done via different algorithms is to measure that work via a common unit.
+The simplest method for comparing work done via different algorithms is for all reflecting chains to measure that work via a common unit.
 How can we do this?
-Whatever method we choose, it must *cancel out* market conditions like: silicon availability, the cost of power, the availability of mining rigs, and short-term effects like a drastic shift in token price.
+We could try to measure it in some external unit like USD.
+However, that would require accounting for external factors like the availability of silicon and mining rigs, the cost of electricity, and various exchange rates.
+Accounting for those external factors impractical, so whatever method we choose, those factors must *cancel out*.
+\end{comment}

 In blockchains like Bitcoin and Ethereum, block rewards are denominated in the *root token* of that chain.
 What if we had two chains with the same root token?